sedouard/mongodb-mva/module4_advanced_data_ops/README.md

 By the end of this module you'll know how:

-- Load large cdv data sets into MongoDB
+- Load large csv data sets into MongoDB
 - The basics of Map Reduce and Aggregations
 - To process data with Map/Reduce tasks in MongoDB against a large collection
 - To process data MongoDB Aggregation Tasks